Janet Panic: As musician

+On June 21, 2011, Janet Panic performed at the Comox Valley National Aboriginal Day celebrations.

 Janet Panic was nominated in the category of Best Aboriginal Songwriter at the 2011 Canadian Folk Music Awards.

 Panic's album Samples won Best Folk / Acoustic CD at the 2012 Aboriginal People's Choice Music Awards.

 The Samples album was also nominated for a 2013 Juno Award in the Aboriginal Album of the Year category.

 Beginning in 2010 Janet Panic became involved with autism awareness organization ANCA and has hosted and performed at their International Naturally Autistic People (INAP) Awards.
 She is now a spokesperson for the program and is scheduled to appear at the INAP Convention and Awards in October 2013.

+On October 14 and 15, 2023, Janet Panic performed as part of the Covering Joni concerts at The Raven's Cry Theatre in Sechelt, BC.

+In February 2024, Janet Panic released the album A Mighty Rip Through The Page of My Life.
+The album features Panic, her husband Will Mason on bass, Nashville drummer Craig Wright, among others.
+Songs were co-written with husband Will Mason, Panic's father, Barry Pruden, and her brother-in-law.